 If bitten by a tick, use a “TickEase Tick Remover” with slotted scoop and thin tweezers to remove tick.
 Try to avoid squeezing the tick’s body to prevent from injecting yourself with the virus.

 Scotch tape the tick to a white card.
 Get the tick tested for Lyme disease.
 For testing see following two resources:

 - Mass.
 Dept. of Heath is a good source of info

-- Jennifer Murphy – Winchester Board of Health, 781-721-7121 – currently she does free testing for town residents – just scotch-tape tick to a note card and deliver it to Jennifer.
+- Jennifer Murphy – Winchester Board of Health, 781-721-7121 – does free testing for town residents – just scotch-tape tick to a note card and deliver it to Jennifer.

 H/T to our super volunteers Dennis Crouse and Laurie Adamson for the info in this post.

 Latest posts by Ann Frenning-Kossuth (see all)

 - Believing in Fairies … the Magic of Forest Kindergarten - August 3, 2018

 - Safety Message: Be Smart About Ticks - April 21, 2015

 - March is Muddy: Help DCR Protect Trail Conditions - February 27, 2015